-RCSA Code FOCUS / DCPS Code Shortcuts Description Max Point 1.01 1.01 Backpacks Bringing backpacks to classroom or cafeteria.
-1 1.02 1.01 Chewing gum Chewing gum.
-1 1.03 1.01 Eating or drinking in unauthorized areas Eating or drinking in unauthorized areas.
-1.04 1.01 No Agenda Not having agenda during school hours.
-1 1.05 1.01 Unprepared for class Unprepared for class - not bringing the needed materials described in the course syllabus to class each day.
-1 1.06 1.06 Body Art Any 'body art' to include but not limited to temporary tattoos, marker paintings, colored hair, shaved designs etc. are not allowed.
-Student will not be permitted to go the class until returned to natural state.
-1 1.07 1.02 Illegal Organizations Any participation in prohibited secret clubs or societies.
-4 1.08 1.09 Unauthorized/ Misuse of Personal/ School Electronic Devices Use/misuse of personal/ school electronic devices that have not been authorized by the Principal or designee.
-This includes, but is not limited to, cell phones, tablets, chrome books, laptops, desktops, smart watches, etc. This includes students opening unauthorized websites in their browsers, writing notes in unauthorized shared documents.
+1.05 1.01 Responsible Unprepared for class Unprepared for class - not bringing the needed materials described in the course syllabus to class each day.
+1 1.06 1.06 Responsible Body Art Any 'body art' to include but not limited to temporary tattoos, marker paintings, etc. are not allowed.
+Student will not be permitted to go the class until cleaned.
+1 1.07 1.02 Safe Illegal Organizations Any participation in prohibited secret clubs or societies.
+4 1.08 1.09 Safe Unauthorized/ Misuse of Personal/ School Electronic Devices Use/misuse of personal/ school electronic devices that have not been authorized by the Principal or designee.
+This includes, but is not limited to, cell phones, tablets, chrome books, laptops, desktops, smart watches, airpods, bluetooth headphones, etc. This includes students opening unauthorized websites in their browsers, writing notes in unauthorized shared documents.
 Any student who chooses to bring a personal electronic device to school shall do so at his or her own risk.
-2 1.09 1.01 1.03 Behavior That Puts Safety at Risk Horseplay, roughhousing, wrestling, pushing, scuffling, clowning, or acting out.
-1.10 1.03 Cafeteria misconduct Cafeteria misconduct (loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after oneself, loitering, etc.) 1.11 1.01 Disruption in Class Any conduct which is disruptive as to interfere with the teacher's ability to communicate with the students in class and/or with the ability of other students to learn.
+2 1.09 1.01, 1.03 Sate Behavior That Puts Safety at Risk This includes, but is not limited to: horseplay, roughhousing, wrestling, pushing, scuffling, clowning, acting out, etc. 4 1.10 1.03 Respectful; Responsible; Safe Cafeteria misconduct Cafeteria misconduct (loud talking, being out of seat, playing with/throwing food, cutting in line, failure to clean up after oneself, loitering, etc.) 2 1.11 1.01 Respectful Disruption in Class Any conduct which is disruptive as to interfere with the teacher's ability to communicate with the students in class and/or with the ability of other students to learn.
 NOTE: Continuous/repeated disruptive behavior may constitute a Class II Offense (See 2.01).
-1.12 1.03 Disorder Outside of Class A student must not bother other students outside of class or participate in disruptive conduct that interferes with maintaining order in areas subject to school authority or the failure to follow directions to cease such conduct.
+2 1.12 1.03 Respectful Disorder Outside of Class A student must not bother other students outside of class or participate in disruptive conduct that interferes with maintaining order in areas subject to school authority or the failure to follow directions to cease such conduct.
 NOTE: Continuous/repeated disruptive behavior may constitute a Class II Offense (See 2.01).
+2